 Jump to content

-Urban digital twin of the state capital Wiesbaden
+The first development stage of the digital twin of the state capital Wiesbaden is now available.

-The digital image of the state capital of Wiesbaden for analyses, modeling and simulations is more than just an interactive city map.
-The Urban Digital Twin (UDZ) digitally maps the city in all its complexity and provides a sound basis for analyses, planning and participation processes.
+The digital image of the state capital of Wiesbaden for analysis, modeling, and simulation is more than just an interactive city map.
+The digital twin digitally maps the city in all its complexity and provides a sound basis for analysis, planning, and participation processes.
 The first version is now available for public use.

 Überblick über die Funktionen des digitalen Zwillings